-The UB School of Pharmacy and Pharmaceutical Sciences has multiple initiatives in education and scholarship available in order to expose our students to practical global health concerns, promote culturally competent healthcare, and foster the development of servant leadership in global populations locally, nationally, and internationally.
+The UB School of Pharmacy and Pharmaceutical Sciences offers multiple initiatives which expose our students to practical global health concerns, promote culturally competent health care, and foster the development of servant leadership in global populations locally, nationally, and internationally.

 Currently 2 elective courses exist for students to expand their knowledge and understanding of global healthcare concerns in pharmacy.
 Students are eligible to enroll in these courses during the P2 and P3 year.